 The American College of Obstetrics and Gynecology, the American College of Medical Genetics , and Reproductive Care Center, all recommend screening for testing such as Cystic Fibrosis and Spinal Muscular atrophy.
 Reproductive Care Center believes that this can be provided by Universal Genetic Testing (Counsyl) and recommends this test for anyone considering having children.

-Even when couples have previously had normal unaffected children, it is still important to consider carrier testing because if both partners are unknowing carriers of a condition, there continues to be a 25% risk for each of their future child to be affected.
+Even when patients have previously had normal unaffected children, it is still important to consider carrier testing because if both partners are unknowing carriers of a condition, there continues to be a 25% risk for each of their future child to be affected.
 It not only will help those tested know if they have any genetic conditions which may affect them in their later years, it also helps them to avoid significant conditions that their children may be at risk for, and allows testing and technology to be utilized which can prevent transmission of those diseases.

 We encourage you to ask us, or other sources of medical information, for further details on how these tests can benefit you and your family.